OatmealLiu/Industrial-Robotics_Modeling-Simulation-Control/README.md

 # IndustrialRobotics
-This folder focuses on Industrial Robotics study and work
+This folder focuses on Industrial Robotics study and work.
+Dependencies: Maple 2020